TadiT7/treble_experimentations_wiki/Nokia-1.md

 ## Hardware Support

+* GPS:

+Doesn't work at all.
+Even enabling Wi-Fi and Bluetooth scanning.
+(Might need to retest again)

 * Camera:

-Flashlight in quick settings doesn't work in Android 8.
+Flashlight in quick settings doesn't work in Android 8.1.

 But Android 9 works.